chunchet-ng/Text-in-the-Dark/README.md

-# Text in the Dark
+# Text in the Dark (Official Site)

+Released on September 16, 2023

 Official repository of the paper: "Text in the Dark: Extremely Low-Light Text Image Enhancement"